CHI - WAS

 Everything you need to know for your flight from Chicago to Washington, D.C.

-Cabin classes available on flights from Chicago to Washington, D.C..
+Flights from the other most popular airlines that fly from Chicago to Washington, D.C. according to KAYAK users.
 Prices are the lowest found on KAYAK over the last 7 days.
-Price and availability is not guaranteed.
+Price and availability are not guaranteed.

 Compare transportation modes for Chicago to Washington, D.C.